Junyoungson808/data-structures-and-algorithms/javascript/code-challenges/401-code-challenges/graph/README.md

 ## Challenge
 <!-- Description of the challenge -->
-Create a Graph data structure, implement addVertex, addDirectedEdge, getNeighbors, getVertices, and breadthFirst.
+Create a Graph data structure, implement addVertex, addDirectedEdge, getNeighbors, getVertices, breadthFirst, and depthFirst.
 Test all graph methods.

 Node can be successfully added to the graph
 An edge can be successfully added to the graph